distarla/FrontEnd-Project/README.md

 In conclusion, I tried to apply in this project a bit of all we learn since the beginning of the course.
 I tried to organize my work on a Kanban table, use Figma to draw a flowchart of my initial idea.
 I believe technologically I approached some issues that we haven't at all or just slightly talked in classes and didn't tried the easiest solutions.
 The resulting project didn't turn out as I expected but the fact the I know I can do better with more time or experience gives me confidence on the skills I'm learning.
+I am confident the project presented don't make justice to the time and effort spent on researching, trying, handling errors and learning.
-For all of this, my final evaluation would be 75%.
+For all of this, my final evaluation would be 70%.